Jiawei-Xing/TransformerLM/README.md

 This will print out a tiny story.
 Here is one example:
 ```
 Once upon a time, there was a little boy named Tom.
 Tom liked to play outside with his friends.
 One day, Tom and his friends decided to have a big party.
 They invited all their friends and family.
 The party was very happy to go to the party for the guests.
 At the party, they played games, ate yummy treats, and had lots of fun.
-Tom was not lay anymore.
+Tom was not lazy anymore.
 He played all day long and had lots...
 ```
 Not perfect but a good start!